webnizam/home-automator/README.md

 ## :dart: About ##

-The purpose of this proof of concept project is to demonstrate the capability of controlling lights in a home environment using Jetson Nano and OpenCV with the aid of a trained classification model.
-The model has been trained to recognize the open and closed states of the entrance door.
-The lighting control system is integrated with Homebridge, which has already been set up.
-The application continuously monitors the entrance door and based on its open or closed state, it will toggle the lights accordingly.
+The objective of this proof of concept project is to showcase the feasibility of utilizing Jetson Nano and OpenCV in combination with a trained classification model to control lighting in a residential setting.
+The classification model has been specifically trained to distinguish between open and closed states of the entrance door.
+The lighting control system is seamlessly integrated with Homebridge for easy operation.
+The application constantly monitors the entrance door and adjusts the lighting accordingly.

+Please note that the model provided with the repository has been trained for a specific environment and for optimal results, it is recommended to train the model for your specific environment.

-This project is open source and free to modify to meet individual requirements.
+This project is open source and available for modification to meet individual requirements and preferences.

 ## :sparkles: Features ##

-:heavy_check_mark: Feature 1;\
-:heavy_check_mark: Feature 2;\
-:heavy_check_mark: Feature 3;
+:heavy_check_mark: Turn on Lights on Opening Door;\
+:heavy_check_mark: Turn off Lights on Closing Door;\

 ## :rocket: Technologies ##